Pavel Vorobey

-Pavel Vorobey (born September 10, 1997) is a Belarusian professional ice hockey defenceman for the Orlando Solar Bears of the ECHL.
+Pavel Vorobey (born 10 September 1997) is a Belarusian former professional ice hockey defenceman.

 Playing career

 He previously played with Kunlun Red Star and Sibir Novosibirsk and HC Vityaz in the Kontinental Hockey League (KHL).
 He joined Kunlun Red star from HC Dinamo Molodechno in the Belarusian Extraliga.
-He briefly enjoyed a loan stint during the 2019-20 season with Finnish club, Lahti Pelicans.
+He briefly enjoyed a loan stint during the 2019–20 season with Finnish club, Lahti Pelicans.

 International play

 Vorobey is a part of the Belarusian national team and participated in the 2017 IIHF World Championship.